Creative ideas, thoughts, mind wanderings for youth services, events, meetings, cell groups..

 8. Studio work – recording work – a schools band??
 What are the skills, practicalities?
-Make a CD with the young people involved, we're doing that in Feb 2003 and it's gonna be cool.
+Make a CD with the young people involved and get that out there.

 9. A Year-Out Programme for young people at church?
 How will it be run?
 Who will be responsible?
 Who for?
 Why?
 When?
 How will the support and funding work?

 10. Intercession prayer nights once a month – we’re looking forward to these and believe that organically over time the church as a whole will also come on board

 11. Ideas initiated from young people – have a group of young people as a creative ‘think tank’